gambitph/Stackable/readme.txt

 Together with this new way of building sections, we’ll start you off with great built-in multiple block layouts and pre-set section / block designs.
 All our designs are stunning, professionally-made and ready-to-use.

-Unlike any other block collection, our pre-set section / block designs are **cohesive across almost all blocks, making them truly useable for building full websites**.
+Unlike any other block library, our pre-set section / block designs are **cohesive across almost all blocks, making them truly useable for building full websites**.
 Gain access to a very diverse collection of pre-set designs and layouts which are all **interchangeable with one click!**

 We have absolutely the best and most expansive design collection with 50+ block layouts and 60+ pre-set design sections (with more on the way!).